Your cookie preferences

 Will curtains help prevent heat loss?

-Yes, curtains are a very good option for preventing heat loss, as long as you remember to close them at night during cold periods and open them again when the sun comes out to let the heat back in.
+Yes, curtains are a good way to prevent heat loss, as long as you remember to close them at night during cold periods and open them again when the sun comes out to let the heat back in.

 You could either buy heavy-duty curtains or buy linings for your existing ones - thermal linings are available for extra insulation.
 Some people even have two pairs and use one on top of the other, but make sure your curtain rail is securely attached to the wall before you consider this.